Bridging the time scales of single-cell and population dynamics: Concluding remarks

 \section{Concluding remarks}

-In summary, we have related single-cell division to population growth, by introducing an analytical framework that takes dynamics at both scales into account.
+In this paper we have introduced an exact theoretical framework for predicting {population} level behaviors which are {consistent} with underlying stochastic single-cell dynamics.
+Therefore, using this framework, future studies can use population level data to infer characteristics of stochasticity at the single-cell level (such as mean and variance of the single-cell inter-division time distributions), without making ad-hoc assumptions.
+This is a useful prescription, since population growth measurements are relatively straightforward even for systems for which single-cell dynamics are experimentally inaccessible.
+We have related single-cell division to population growth, by introducing an analytical framework that takes dynamics at both scales into account.
 We have validated this framework by matching predicted and observed age distributions for {\em C. crescentus} cells in balanced growth at different conditions.
 We have also used this framework to show how timescales characterizing these dynamics scale with external conditions (different temperatures), and shown that a single timescale governs all aspects of these dynamics.
+This framework is applicable to other microorganisms in balanced growth conditions, including those that divide asymmetrically.
+Moreover, for {\em C. crescentus}, a model organism, we provide a route for determining the swarmer-to-stalked cell timescale, an important timescale in its life cycle, which was experimentally inaccessible for cells in balanced growth.

+The results in [6, 19] indicated that a single condition-specific timescale, which could be be characterized by exponential growth timescale of {\em individual} cell sizes, governed the statistics of growth and division at the single-cell level.
+Taken together with the scaling results in Figs.~\ref{fig-age-dist} and \ref{fig-timescales}, they reveal the emergence of a cellular unit of time, which can be calibrated for each growth condition of interest by performing a simple measurement of the {\em population} growth rate.
+Thus at each growth condition of interest, a simple measurement of the {\em population} growth rate reveals the {\em distributions} of cell ages and cell division times!

-In this work we have identified the cell age distribution, $G(\t)$, as an important ``order parameter'' for describing the non-equilibrium steady-state of cells in balanced growth conditions.
-The analytical framework introduced here could also provide a starting point for examining transient responses to changes in external conditions in different contexts: for instance, following a temperature change, a nutritional shift or a chemical perturbation to molecular regulators of cell cycle progression.
+In this work we have identified the time-dependent cell age distribution, $G(t, \t)$, as an important ``order parameter'' for describing the far-from-equilibrium state of cells under time varying growth conditions.
+The analytical framework introduced here could provide a starting point for examining stochastic transient responses to changes in external conditions in different contexts: for instance, following a temperature change, a nutritional shift or a chemical perturbation to molecular regulators of cell cycle progression.
 Evidently, the {\em functional} change of the age-distribution characterizes the transient dynamics following the perturbation.
-In future work, we will explore these transient responses by extending the approach introduced here.
+Our framework also provides a route to characterizing essentially non-Markovian time-dependent cellular phenomena, such as the aging dynamics of individual cells under time varying growth conditions.